UMass Philosophy 110: Introduction to Logic

 Tuesdays and Thursdays 1:00–2:15pm in Integrative Learning Center S131

 An introduction to symbolic logic, including sentential and predicate logic.
 Its purpose is to familiarize you with certain formal methods for representing and evaluating arguments and reasoning.
 These methods can be used not only for philosophy, but for any subject matter.
 Like mathematics, the methods you will learn are highly abstract, formal and symbolic.
 If math can be tricky for you, be prepared to devote extra time to this course.
 This is an analytical reasoning (R2) course.

 Prof. Klement’s office is South College E319.
 Office hours are Wednesdays and Fridays 2–3pm and by appointment.
+You can schedule an appointment on our website.
 Email: firstname.lastname@example.org.

 The website for this course is located at https://logic.umasscreate.net/.
 You can also log in through the UMass Moodle LMS (https://moodle.umass.edu).
 There you can find interactive lecture notes, homework exercises, check your grades, and more.

 The textbook for this course is Gary M. Hardegree’s Symbolic Logic: A First Course.
 You can download a PDF of this text from our website.

 Your final grade in the course will be determined by your scores on the following, each of which is worth a maximum of 100 points: